sushvij/Capstone-EDA-v2/README.md

 There have been multiple two stage models deployed by various researchers on this database.
 The folders baseline_model and fsl_colab_base_model replicate these models.

-***Our Model and It's Deployment (folders with rv)***
+***Our Model and It's Deployment (folders with rv and fsl_subclassing)***

+The significant contribution of our work is that an expert (licensed doctor) provided sub-classifications which can be found in fsl_subclassing.
+This enabled the model to predict classes that are relevant to the real world.
+As such a model is fine tuned with this training data, it can help eliminate the tedius and faulty process for pathologists.
+Thereby saving resouces and having a useful clinical implementation.

 For our models and deployments, go to folder rv_backend_11212022.
 All data and models here will run, and the demo using these models can be deployed by executing the commands outlined in the previous instructions section.

 ## PRO TIP FOR THE CURRENT REPOSITORY
 Because the notebooks themselves contain large sets of images, we recommend making a local copy of this repository and then opening the Jupyter Notebook locally.

-## FURTHER DEVELOPMENT
+## KEY CONTRIBUTION
 As the team progresses you will find more branches created from this repository containing various AI models and developmental work towards a decision support system for pathologists, Nightingale.
 Our application will be ultimately deployed at **www.mitosisdx.com**.

 You can get a sneak peek at how our resident expert, Dr. Frederick, is reclassifying the mitotic figures by stages to build a more relevant AI, i.e. likely to be used in clinic one day, than the simplistic (mitotic vs not mitotic models) created before.

 ![Example Sub-Classification of Phases](https://github.com/sushvij/Capstone-EDA-v2/blob/main/eda_data_lineage/eda_subclassing_slide2_mitotic_figs.png)